-Voltage Regulation
+Voltage Regulation (Optional)

-Units are equipped with an electronic voltage regulator.
-The voltage regulator controls the output of the generator by regulating the current into the exciter field.
-The voltage regulator is adjusted before shipment from the factory.
+Some units may be equipped with an electronic voltage regulator.
+This voltage regulator controls the output of the generator by regulating the current into the exciter field.
+The voltage regulator on your unit is adjusted before shipment from the factory.
 Contact Generac Mobile Products LLC for additional information before attempting to adjust the voltage regulator.